Behaviour in the mountains

 We are all part of nature and it is our duty to take care about nature and mountain like we do about ourselves.
 Because of that we recommend you hiking only on the marked paths, to not throw your rubbish irresponsibly away and to behave respectfully with the vegetation and with the animals.

-- Select this trip based on your ability and state of training.
-Overestimate your capabilities could be dangerous for you and your companions
+Select this trip based on your ability and state of training.
+Overestimating your capabilities could be dangerous for you and your companions.

-- Make sure you know how to use the equipment and do not forget a set of emergency.
+Make sure you know how to use the equipment and do not forget a first aid kit.

-- Follow directions carefully and signs of your itinerary.
-When in doubt always ask information if possible, to the operators of shelters.
+Follow directions and signs of your itinerary carefully.
+When in doubt, always ask information if possible, to the operators of shelters.

-- If the storm there were not surprised retreat in groups under the trees blocks.
-And 'preferable to find shelter under a rock or in a cavern near streams of water.
+If the storm there were not surprised retreat in groups under the trees blocks.
+And preferably find shelter under a rock or in a cavern near streams of water.